-The Yellow Tang is one of the most common saltwater fish, because of their striking color, fantastic shape, bold personalities and relative ease of care.
+The Yellow Tang is one of the most common saltwater fish, because of its striking color, fantastic shape, bold personalities and relative ease of care.
 They will add a pop of color to even the brightest reef tank.

 They are, (not surprisingly), yellow in color (shocking…I know), ranging from a pastel-y buttery color to an almost neon color that changes based on age, season and time of day.
 Don’t be alarmed if the fish looks dull at night because these fish become a dull almost grey-ish color at night to aid in camouflage when they bed down.